 What is DocuSign?

-DocuSign offers a comprehensive cloud-based platform for electronic signatures and digital transaction management, serving enterprises, small to medium-sized businesses, and individual professionals across various industries including real estate, financial services, insurance, healthcare, and legal.
-The company's technology facilitates secure and efficient document workflows through pre-built integrations with popular business applications and a robust API for custom embedding and automation.
-Founded in 2003 and headquartered in San Francisco, DocuSign has expanded its global presence with multiple international offices, solidifying its role as a critical infrastructure provider for digital business operations.
+DocuSign offers advanced e-signature technology solutions tailored for enterprises, small to medium-sized businesses, and individual professionals across diverse industries including real estate, financial services, insurance, healthcare, and legal sectors.
+The platform is designed for seamless integration with popular business applications and provides an API for embedding its functionality into custom workflows and applications.
+Founded in 2003 and headquartered in San Francisco, DocuSign has expanded its global presence with offices in multiple international locations, facilitating its widespread adoption and service delivery.

 How much funding has DocuSign raised?